Echocardiography: Types

-There are three primary types of echocardiography: transthoracic, transesophageal, and intracardiac.

-Stress testing utilizes transthoracic echo in combination with an exercise modality (e.g., a treadmill).

-Intravascular ultrasound is included below, but is as the name indicates more "ultrasound" than "echocardiography" as it is imaging the walls of a vessel rather than the heart.

 Transthoracic echocardiogram

 A standard echocardiogram is also known as a transthoracic echocardiogram (TTE) or cardiac ultrasound, and it is used for rapid evaluation of a patient at their bedside.
-In this case, the echocardiography transducer (or probe) is placed on the chest wall (or thorax) of the subject, and images are taken through the chest wall.
+In this case, ultrasound gel is applied to the chest wall to help transmit the ultrasound waves, then the echocardiography transducer (or probe) is placed on the chest wall (or thorax) of the subject, and images are taken through the chest wall.
 This is a non-invasive, highly accurate, and quick assessment of the overall function of the heart.
+Transthoracic echocardiography can display structure of heart chambers, myocardial motion, and valvular function in real time, and is widely used to access a variety of cardiovascular diseases, such as ventricular systolic dysfunction, valvular heart disease, and pericardial disease.
+But, although TTE is a non-invasive and widely used examination method, its image quality can be influenced by body fat, thickness of chest, and other factors.

 TTE utilizes several "windows" to image the heart from different perspectives.
 Each window has advantages and disadvantages for viewing specific structures within the heart and, typically, numerous windows are utilized within the same study to fully assess the heart.
 Parasternal long and parasternal short axis windows are taken next to the sternum, the apical two/three/four chamber windows are taken from the apex of the heart (lower left side), and the subcostal window is taken from underneath the edge of the last rib.

-TTE utilizes one- ("M mode"), two-, and three-dimensional ultrasound (time is implicit and not included) from the different windows.
-These can be combined with pulse wave or continuous wave Doppler to visualize the velocity of blood flow and structure movements.
+TTE utilizes M-mode, 2D and 3D ultrasounds (time is implicit and not included) from the different windows.
+These can be combined with pulse wave or continuous wave Doppler to visualize the velocity of blood flow through the left ventricle and structure movements.
 Images can be enhanced with "contrast" that are typically some sort of micro bubble suspension that reflect the ultrasound waves.